hdShang/arxiv-daily/docs/cs-RO/2025-10-06/papers/251005001v1-walking-rolling-and-beyond-first-principles-and-rl-locomotion-on-a-t.md

 ---
 layout: default
-title: Walking, Rolling, and Beyond: First-Principles and RL Locomotion on a TARS-Inspired Robot
+title: "Walking, Rolling, and Beyond: First-Principles and RL Locomotion on a TARS-Inspired Robot"
 ---

 # Walking, Rolling, and Beyond: First-Principles and RL Locomotion on a TARS-Inspired Robot